FIFA 21 release date confirmed as Mbappe stars in first look | Goal.com

 Previous FIFA games have generally released in late September with the coronavirus pandemic likely causing a slight delay to this year's edition.

+The upgrade can be made anytime before the release of FIFA 22 with Ultimate Team progress guaranteed to carry across.

-No release date for FIFA 21 has been confirmed as yet for the Nintendo Switch or Stadia but EA have promised more details on those editions later this year.
+No release date for FIFA 21 has been confirmed as yet for the Nintendo Switch or Stadia but EA has promised more details on those editions later this year.

 At EA Play Live on Thursday, fans got their first glimpse of what the new FIFA will look like on the next generation of consoles.